 6. A List of Things They Should Bring With Them

 Tell your bridesmaids to pack mini-emergency kits for themselves, including extra Band-Aids, Advil, and any makeup they'll want to freshen up throughout the day.

-7. A change of shoes
+7. A Change of Shoes

 Because if they wear their high-heels all day, they'll be limping and screaming out in pain from their blisters by the time the ceremony comes around at night.

-Let them know that they should pack a tote back with them and where they can store it throughout the day when they are posing for pictures or standing beside you up at the alter.
+Let them know that they should pack a tote back with them and where they can store it throughout the day when they are posing for pictures or standing beside you up at the altar.

-9. Their best mood
+9. Their Positivity

 Remind them that this day can get stressful and emotional and that the best way for you to stay calm, cool, and collective is to have a group of excited and happy bridesmaids right by your side.

-10. Their dance moves
+10. Their Dance Moves

 Get them pumped for the wedding by sending over some of your favorite music videos.